 Stev: When was the last time you actually went home and said you know what I don’t want to listen to wifey, I don’t want to listen to kid I want to put on a nice CD.

 Stev: Yeah.
 When my girlfriend talks it’s always louder and always heavy metal.
-Do you feel underestimated sometimes Tony that people don’t appreciate what kind of work you do back there and that you make that guitar sound that great.
+Do you feel underestimated sometimes Tony that people don’t appreciate what kind of work you do back there and that you make that guitar sound that crisp.
 Because a lot of people don’t pay attention to them.

 Tony: I think sometimes but I try not to let that worry me.
 I’ll still go out and do what I’ve got to do and I’m doing it for the artist really.
 And I’m doing it for the people to hear and if you know, hopefully they enjoy it.
-You know you get people coming up always high fiveing and saying it’s a great gig.
-You know you don’t get, you sometimes you get a bit of criticism, The bass isn’t loud enough or you know I can’t hear his vocal or you know it’s easily worked out by where he is standing and over there, well that’s because there’s no speakers, it moved this way or whatever.
+You know you get people coming up always high five-ing and saying it’s a great gig.
+You know you don’t get, you sometimes you get a bit of criticism, the bass isn’t loud enough or you know I can’t hear his vocal or you know it’s easily worked out by where he is standing and over there, well that’s because there’s no speakers, move this way or whatever.